kpacha/suricate/README.md

 	$ cd suricate
 	$ mvn install

-And, after testing the code, the suricate-0.0.1-SNAPSHOT.jar should be on your local maven repo
+And the suricate-0.0.1-SNAPSHOT.jar should be on your local maven repo

 #Environment